jamesopstad/react-sync-reducer/README.md

 A library for creating reducers that can be efficiently accessed via context.
 Type-safe and compatible with Concurrent React.

+## Motivation

+In React applications, managing state by combining `useReducer` and `useContext` can sometimes lead to performance issues.
+This is because each context-consuming component is re-rendered whenever the context value changes.
+React Sync Reducer can be used to solve this issue.

 ## Installation

 ```sh